0LNetworkCommunity/libra-legacy-v6/ol/documentation/devs/swarm_qa_tools.md

 ```

-## Miner
+## Tower App

-In swarm you can run the miner for alice by the following command:
+In swarm you can run the tower app for alice by the following command:

 ```
-NODE_ENV="test" cargo r -p miner -- --swarm-path $HOME/swarm_temp --swarm-persona alice start
+NODE_ENV="test" cargo r -p tower -- --swarm-path $HOME/swarm_temp --swarm-persona alice start
 ```

 ## Explorer

 The explorer to show network activity can be run by the following command.
-Usually it only makes sense to do this after the miner is running:
+Usually it only makes sense to do this after the tower app is running:

 ```
 NODE_ENV="test" cargo r -p ol -- --swarm-path=$HOME/swarm_temp --swarm-persona=alice explorer